Restrainite/restrainite.github.io/usage.md

 from the base game, use the locale keys to refer to them, e.g. Interaction.Undo.
 See [Resonite Locale](https://github.com/Yellow-Dog-Man/Locale/blob/main/en.json)

-If you create a remote, use the tag "RestrainiteRemote" on the object root.
+If you create a remote, use the tag `RestrainiteRemote` on the object root.
 This helps with the restrictions `Deny Grabbing By Slot Tags` and similar.

 ## How to get yourself unstuck